 More Brazilian history and culture stimulates your mind and your curiosity during an onboard lecture this afternoon.
 In the evening, enjoy another divine meal prepared by your chef.

-A day at sea along the Brazilian coast
+Two days at sea along the Brazilian coast

 The indulgent amenities of the Ocean Explorer are yours as you continue your expedition along Brazil’s Costa Verde, or Green Coast.
 Perhaps you’ll treat yourself to the spa.
 And you’re sure to find the observation lounge the ideal spot for reflection and for looking for seabirds as you ply the waters of the Atlantic.
 You’ll turn your attention again to Brazil’s colorful culture and history during an onboard lecture today.

 Explore the artistic side of Punta del Este

 After breakfast on board today, we’ll head off on tour that gets us closer to Punta del Este’s artistic side.
 Following a visit of one of the residential areas, we’ll head to Playa Brave to see one of the area’s most popular attractions: La Mano (The Hand).
 Designed as part of an open-air sculpture exhibition in 1982, the massive five-fingered sculpture is the creation of Chilean artist Mario Irarrázaba.
 We’ll proceed to the MACA Museum of Contemporary Art.
 Created by Uruguayan sculptor Pablo Atchugarry, the museum houses his collection of paintings and sculptures by Latin American and European artists such as Julio Le Parc, Carlos Cruz-Diez, Joaquín Torres García, Ernesto Neto and Carmelo Arden Quin, among others.